 You can make rectangular and triangular units to make a cathedral window quilt with different window shapes.

-This cathedral window free pattern includes four video tutorials, templates and step by step instructions to make square, rectangular and triangular units as well.
+This cathedral window pattern includes four video tutorials, templates, and step-by-step instructions to make square, rectangular and triangular units as well.

 All machine sewn